openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ![Upload local profile to NS](../images/LocalProfile_UploadNS2.png)

+Have in mind, only the profile switches made over the profile tab are uploaded to nightscout.
+If you do a profile switch by using the profile button in the mainscreen, it will not be uploaded.

 Advantage:
 * no internet connection necessary to change profile settings
 * profile changes can be made directly on the phone